0xfe/hacking-stellar/3-assets.md

 $ lumen friendbot distributor

 # Add a trustline for the distributor and distribute a fixed supply of CAD
-$ lumen trust create distributor CAD-BoC
+$ lumen trust create distributor CAD
-$ lumen pay 10000000000 CAD-BoC --from BankOfCanada --to distributor
+$ lumen pay 10000000000 CAD --from BankOfCanada --to distributor

 # Now kill BoC's issuer's account
 $ lumen signers masterweight BankOfCanada 0